UVSE

-UVSE is a water polo club from Budapest, Hungary, founded in 2008.
+UVSE (full name UVSE Water Polo Sports Association) is a professional water polo club from Budapest, Hungary, founded in 2008.
 It was split off from Újpesti TE, which afterwards folded.
 They have teams in the men's and women's Hungarian First Division.
 The women have won the 2014–15 and the 2015–16 competition.

+UVSE's request to use the name "Ujpesti Vizilabda (water polo)" to Ujpesti TE sports society was denied.